vuducle/ts-mui-nextjs-starter/content/pages/index.md

       practices.

-      Currently, I am pursuing a Bachelor of Science in International Media and Computer Science at HTW Berlin.
+      Currently, I am an undergraduate student in International Media and Computer Science at the HTW University of Applied Sciences, Berlin, Germany.
 I am familiar with a range of programming languages and technologies, including PHP, JavaScript (both React and Vanilla), Java, CSS, HTML, and MySQL for database management.
     actions:
       - type: Button
         label: Start Building